-The following changes in plan provisions, actuarial assumptions, and methods were recognized as of July 1, 2015:
+The following changes in plan provisions, actuarial assumptions, and methods were recognized as of July 1, 2016:

-- The inflation assumption was changed from 3.00% to 2.75%. - The assumed post-retirement benefit increase rate was changed from 2.0% per year through 2015 and 2.5% per year thereafter to 2.0% per year through 2035 and 2.5% per year thereafter.
-See page 5 for additional detail about this assumption.
+■ The assumed post-retirement benefit increase rate was changed from 2.00% per year through 2035 and 2.50% per year thereafter to 2.00% per year for all years.
+See page five for additional detail about this assumption.